DawMatt/locations/README.md

-# {{ site.title }}
+# API Lifecycle Workshop

 This is a location API, providing many of the common building blocks of location.
 Providing the essential location ingredients needed through a variety of applications, without having to reinvent the wheel each times it is needed.
-This API is still being working on, and not quite ready for prime time, but if you have any questions, visit the road map and support sections below the documentation.
+This API is just a demo, meant to be the focus of an API lifecycle workshop, showing how to move an API from design to production.

-You can access the public portal landing page for this API at: http://location.apievangelist.com
+You can access the landing page for this API Lifecycle Workshop at: http://locations.api.lifecycle.workshop.apievangelist.com/